persiaAziz/trafficserver/doc/developer-guide/api/functions/TSSslContext.en.rst

 created from :file:`ssl_multicert.config` matchin against the server :arg:`address`.

-:func:`TSSslOCSPCallbackSet` sets the OCSP callback described in ATS to the SSL context passed as an argument.
-This API is useful for contexts created externally via plugin
+:func:`TSSslOCSPCallbackSet` sets the OCSP callback available in |TS|
+to the SSL context passed as an argument.
+This API will allow the plugin developer to use |TS|'s OCSP query,response and caching mechanism.

 See also